 - Supplemental Direct Testimony was filed by Jeffrey R. Tietbohl on July 24, 2013 offering a Revised Proposal in the proceeding.

 - Hearing Examiner's Report of Mark Lawrence dated February 6, 2013

 - Order No. 8174 opening the docket and directing public notice of the filing was signed on July 3, 2012.

 PSC Docket No. 13-351F - (Filed September 3, 2013)

 IN THE MATTER OF THE APPLICATION OF CHESAPEAKE UTILITIES CORPORATION FOR APPROVAL OF A CHANGE IN ITS GAS SALES SERVICE RATES ("GSR") TO BE EFFECTIVE NOVEMBER 1, 2013 - This is Chesapeake's application to establish its annual GSR for the period November 1, 2013 through October 31, 2014.
-The proposed GSR is an increase from $0.997 per Ccf to $1.008 per Ccf.
 The rate is subject to refund pending review.

 - Application and Testimony of Chesapeake Utilities Corporation